 - 19 April 2018: meeting between Mr Mohamed Souef and Mr Jean Yves Le Drian in Paris

-- Several major French companies are present in the Comoros, including Colas (operation of a quarry and gravel crushing), Lafarge (creation of a cement bagging plant), Bolloré, BIC-Comores (BNP Paribas), Air Austral, Ewa, Camusat (telecommunications manufacturer working on a coast surveillance project worth €25 million) and Telco (subsidiary of the French-Malagasy group Telma (Free).
+Several major French companies are present in the Comoros, including Colas (operation of a quarry and gravel crushing), Lafarge (creation of a cement bagging plant), Bolloré, BIC-Comores (BNP Paribas), Air Austral-Ewa Air, Camusat (telecommunications manufacturer working on a coast surveillance project worth €25 million) and Telco (subsidiary of the French-Malagasy group Telma (Free)).
 Some 15 small companies specialized in trade are also present, originating in mainland France or La Réunion or belonging to binationals.

-- Migrant remittances to the Comoros are substantial, at about 23% of GDP.
+- Diaspora remittances to the Comoros are considerable (representing 18%-25% of GDP).

-- The competent embassy economic service is that of the Embassy in Madagascar (Antananarivo).
+- The competent economic section is that of the Embassy of France in Madagascar.

 French cooperation with the Union of the Comoros is governed by a joint programming framework document.
 The document for the period 2015-2020 provides for a total budget of €135 million, including more than €25 million for implementation by the Agence Française de Développement (AFD, French Development Agency) for projects that are already prepared.
 Their implementation does, however, depend on the country’s ability to address its many handicaps: energy, isolation, maritime transport, subcontracting and compliance with contracts.
 At this stage, these weaknesses affect the volume of disbursements, which remains below the targets set.

 On 27 September 2010, France and the Union of the Comoros signed a new Defence Partnership Agreement to develop the Comorian armed forces’ capabilities and providing for cooperation in the field of maritime safety.